-- Recovery and recycling of the nickel hydrides in the nickel-metal hydride battery, - The cathode and the electrolyte in the Li-ion battery, - Separation and recovery of the separators, - Remanufacturing opportunities to use the batteries for other applications (such as storage for stationary power sources), and - Design modifications to facilitate disassembly and recycling.
+- Recovery and recycling of the nickel hydrides in the Ni-MH battery, - The cathode and the electrolyte in the Li-ion battery, - Separation and recovery of the separators, - Remanufacturing opportunities to use the batteries for other applications (such as storage for stationary power sources), and - Design modifications to facilitate disassembly and recycling.

-11.3 RECYCLING OF ALUMINUM AND MAGNESIUM FROM FUTURE VEHICLES
+11.3 RECYCLING OF LIGHTWEIGHTING METALS FROM FUTURE VEHICLES

-To build lighter-weight vehicles, automakers will likely replace some steel with aluminum and magnesium.
+To build lighter-weight vehicles, automakers will likely replace some conventional steels with high- and medium-strength steel, aluminum, and magnesium.
 Antrekowitsch, Hanko, and Paschen (2001) stated that engine, running gear, and set frames, among other components, have been increasingly made of lightweight metals.
-Therefore, future shredder residue will contain increasing amounts of light metal scrap, which has to be recycled.
-However, there are some obstacles that need to be overcome to maximize the value of the recovered light metals.
-One of the obstacles is the need for cost-effective technology to separate the different aluminum types (between wrought vs. cast alloys) (Das and Curlee 1999).
-Das and Curlee (1999) stated that "development of cost-effective aluminum scrap sorting technologies will be crucial to: (i) separate sheet or extrusion from castings; (ii) enhance the value of each alloy separated; (iii) allow for continued use of the current infrastructure, i.e., shredding followed by separation; and (iv) finally achieve a >80% recycling goal, since the market for mixed scrap is limited to the automotive market."
+Therefore, future shredder residue will contain increasing amounts of light metal scrap, which must be recycled.
+However, there are some obstacles to overcome in order to maximize the value of the recovered light metals.
+One of the obstacles is the need for cost-effective technologies to separate the different aluminum types (between wrought vs. cast alloys) (Das and Curlee 1999).
+Das and Curlee (1999) stated that, "development of cost-effective aluminum scrap sorting technologies will be crucial to: (i) separate sheet or extrusion from castings; (ii) enhance the value of each alloy separated; (iii) allow for continued use of the current infrastructure, i.e., shredding followed by separation; (iv) achieve >80% recycling goal, since the market for mixed scrap is limited to the automotive market," and finally (v) upcycling and the development of recycled aluminum alloys will be crucial and could perhaps limit the utilization of mixed aluminum scrap.